mourisl/T1K/README.md

 ### Usage

 	Usage: ./run-t1k [OPTIONS]
 	Required:
 		-1 STRING -2 STRING: path to paired-end read files or
 		-u STRING: path to single-end read file or
 		-i STRING: path to interleaved read file or
 		-b STRING: path to BAM file
 		-f STRING: path to the reference sequence file
 	Optional:
 		-c STRING: path to the gene coordinate file (required when -b input) -o STRING: prefix of output files. (default: inferred from file prefix) --od STRING: the directory for output files. (default: ./) -t INT: number of threads (default: 1)
 		-s FLOAT: minimum alignment similarity (default: 0.8) --frac FLOAT: filter if abundance is less than the frac of dominant allele (default: 0.15) --cov FLOAT: filter genes with average coverage less than the specified value (default: 1.0) --crossGeneRate FLOAT: the effect from other gene's expression (0.04) --alleleDigitUnits INT: the number of units in genotyping result. (default: automatic) --alleleDelimiter CHR: the delimiter character for digit unit. (default: automatic) --barcode STRING: if -b, BAM field for barcode; if -1 -2/-u, file containing barcodes (default: not used) --barcodeRange INT INT CHAR: start, end(-1 for length-1), strand in a barcode is the true barcode (default: 0 -1 +) --barcodeWhitelist STRING: path to the barcode whitelist (default: not used) --read1Range INT INT: start, end(-1 for length-1) in -1/-u files for genomic sequence (default: 0 -1) --read2Range INT INT: start, end(-1 for length-1) in -2 files for genomic sequence (default: 0 -1) --mateIdSuffixLen INT: the suffix length in read id for mate. (default: not used)
 		--abnormalUnmapFlag: the flag in BAM for the unmapped read-pair is nonconcordant (default: not set)
 		--relaxIntronAlign: allow one more mismatch in intronic alignment (default: false) --preset STRING: preset parameters for cases requiring non-default settings:
 			hla: HLA genotyping
 			kir-wgs: KIR genotyping on WGS data
 			kir-wes: KIR genotyping on WES data
 		--noExtraction: directly use the files from provided -1 -2/-u for genotyping (default: extraction first)
 		--skipPostAnaysis: only conduct genotyping. (default: conduct the post analysis) --stage INT: start genotyping on specified stage (default: 0):
 			0: start from beginning (candidate read extraction)
 			1: start from genotype with candidate reads
 			2: start from post analysis

 ### Input/Output

 The primary input to T1K is the raw RNA-seq files in fasta/fastq format (-1/-2 for paired; -u for single-end; -i for interleaved), and the allele reference sequences (-f).
 The alternative input to T1K is the alignment BAM file (-b), which requires -f and the gene coordinate file (-b).
+For RNA-seq data, the user shall pick the "rna" reference file, e.g.: kiridx/kir_rna_seq.fa, for -f and -b option.
+For WES and WGS data, the user shall select the "dna" reference file for -f and -b.

 T1K outputs several files. t1k_genotype.tsv is the main output file holding the genotyping result, where the allele for each gene is on its own line with format